alfredwesterveld/golang-fileupload/README.md

 # Fileupload

-this is a real simple static binary to upload files
+this is a real simple static binary to have upload/download service in one.

 ## installation